Chart Color Schemes

 Population

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections released in 2023, adjusting using a method of weighted aggregation from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on these trends, Highett (East) - Cheltenham is projected to experience above median population growth, with an expected increase of 5,390 persons by 2041, resulting in a total increase of 20.1% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Based on the latest annual ERP population numbers, Highett (East) - Cheltenham is projected to grow by 5,390 persons to 2041, reflecting an increase of 19.9% in total over the 17 years.

 Frequently Asked Questions - Population